The Death of "Traffic" as a Metric

 The Real Shift

-The internet is moving from:
+The internet is moving from one model to another.

 Final Thought